pdimarcodev/GH-Followers-iOS/readme.md

 ## iOS App written in Swift

-By using [Github API](https://docs.github.com/en/search-github/searching-on-github/searching-users) you can search for users and their followers,\
+You can search for Github users, get a list of followers,\
-manage your favorites and take a look to the profiles.
+manage your favorites and take a look at the profiles.
 <br/>

 ## Technical details